-Dr. Alex Gandsas, MD, M.B.A., is a nationally renowned bariatric surgeon and director of AAMC's Weight Loss and Metabolic Program, which offers surgical weight loss procedures including sleeve gastrectomy, gastric bypass and lapband removal.
+Dr. Alex Gandsas, M.B.A., is a nationally renowned bariatric surgeon and director of AAMC's Weight Loss and Metabolic Program, which offers surgical weight loss procedures including sleeve gastrectomy, gastric bypass and lapband removal.

 Board-certified and fellowship-trained, Dr. Gandsas has performed almost 3,000 bariatric surgeries and published numerous scientific articles in general surgery, surgical education and telemedicine.
 He is chairman of the SLS Bariatric Surgery Committee and is an expert in the field of bariatric revision surgery.
 Currently, his research efforts focus on obesity surgery as well as the use of emerging technologies for minimally invasive surgery, telemedicine and surgical education.
 He is actively involved in the Society of American Gastrointestinal Endoscopic Surgery, the American Society for Bariatric Surgery, as well as the Society of Laparoendoscopic Surgeons.

 Previously, Dr. Gandsas worked at the School of Osteopathic Medicine at the University of Medicine and Dentistry in Stratford, NJ where he was professor and chair of the Department of Surgery.
 There he directed the Universityís Bariatric Fellowship Program and served as chief of surgery of Kennedy University Hospital in Stratford, NJ.
 Prior to joining UMDNJ, he was division chief of Bariatric and Minimally Invasive Surgery at Sinai Hospital of Baltimore and an associate professor of Surgery at Johns Hopkins School of Medicine in Baltimore.